fabin-anthony-kc/Screenshot/README.md

 13. In order to view the screenshot, I've attached a basic ViewScreenshot.html file.
 14. Open the ViewScreenshot.html file in any text editor.
 In the img tag, just after base64; page the string you received as response from the api.
 15. Save the file and open the file in a browser.
-16. You image on the webpage is a screenshot of the webpage you requested for.
+16. The image on the webpage is a screenshot of the webpage you requested for.

 Thank You.